 Health Checks

 Grey Matter supports the configuration of active health checks on an upstream cluster.
-Health checking is configured per object in the field health_check
+Health checking is configured per cluster object in the field health_check

 , and will be used by Envoy to determine whether or not to route to the cluster.
 Grey Matter offers two different types of health checking, HTTP and TCP.